jwu130/SE_JavaChip_RMIClient/README.md

     Client:
-        create dynamic web project on eclipse and import src from: https://github.com/jwu130/SE_JavaChip_RMIClient create a tomcat server on eclipse and add your project open server configuration files (may be found in navigator view on eclipse - Servers) open catalina.policy
+        create dynamic web project on eclipse and import src from: https://github.com/jwu130/SE_JavaChip_RMIClient create a tomcat server on eclipse and add your project to the server open server configuration files (may be found in navigator view on eclipse - Servers) open catalina.policy
         add: